zimmermannlowbrass/python-p3-import/README.md

 The reason why relative imports exist is because they allow us to rearrange the structure of large packages without having to edit sub-packages.
-If we rearrange a large package with absolute imports, we will have to change all the paths in every file's import statements to match the new location.
+If we rearrange a large package with absolute imports, we have to change all the paths in every file's import statements to match the new location.